 - Workplace Precautions for Bloodborne Pathogens.

 The following responsibilities are assigned to various University administrators, faculty and staff:

 The Campus Environmental Health & Safety Committee recommends university policy concerning environmental and safety issues.

 The Department Head or Director of each individual department is responsible for the implementation of safe work practices and adherence to occupational safety and health regulations and policies.
-The Department Head or Director should communicate with the Environmental Health and Safety and report any occupational safety and health problems.
-Any work related accidents should be reported to Human Resource Services, who in turn, reports them to Environmental Health and Safety.
+The Department Head or Director should communicate with Environmental Health and Safety and report any occupational safety and health problems.
+Any work related accidents should be reported to Human Capital Services, who in turn, reports them to Environmental Health and Safety.
 Near-accidents or near-misses should be reported directly to Environmental Health and Safety.

 Each employee is responsible to know, understand and follow the guidelines and should be continually on guard to prevent unsafe work practices.
 The employee should report to the Department Head or Director any work related accidents, near-accidents or occupational safety and health problems that need to be addressed.